2023 Lodge Officers

 Masonic Titles Defined

-- Worshipful refers to the archaic use meaning entitled to honor or respect.
+Worshipful refers to the archaic use meaning entitled to honor or respect.

-- Deacon harkens back to its Greek origins of servant as they are charged with assisting the Wardens.
+Deacon, harkening back to its Greek origins of servant, is one who is charged with assisting the Wardens.

-- Right Honorable – A past District Instructor
+Right Honorable – Any past District Instructor

 Right Honorable District Instructor – Current District Instructor who is responsible for the Masonic education of an entire District of Lodges

 Right Worshipful – Any past District Deputy Grand Master

 Right Worshipful District Deputy Grand Master – Reports directly to the Grand Master and is responsible for the oversight of an entire District